andradejacob36/osTicket-Prerequisites-and-Installation/README.md

      <ol type="a">
       <li> On your VM, download it with this link: https://docs.google.com/document/d/1WovrX2DaS9xkfaSr4LXyB4YnnWpXIgPCMMbbfgHmGVw/edit</li>
       <li> Go to "Downloads" on File Explorer.
 Also, Double-click HeidiSQL.</li>
-      <li> After agreeing "the License Agreement", keep clicking "Next" until you see the "Install" option.</li>
+      <li> After agreeing to "the License Agreement", keep clicking "Next" until you see the "Install" option.</li>
       <li> Click "install".
 Then, click on "Finish".</li>
-      <li> At bottom left corner click on "New" (Do not click on the down-arrow button).</li>
+      <li> At the bottom left corner click on "New" (Do not click on the down-arrow button).</li>
-      <li> For the "User" use: "root" and for password use: "Password1".</li>
+      <li> For the "User" use: "root" and for the password use: "Password1".</li>
       <li> At the bottom click "Open".</li>
       <li> Right-click on "Unnamed", then to "Create new" and on "Database". </li>
       <li> On the panel "Create database", Type "osTicket" on "Name".
 Click "Okay" </li>